aledigirm3/TAG-easy-relational-access/README.md

 ## Evaluation

 The evaluation of the system is conducted manually.
-As such, the responses saved include fields for various performance metrics, including the uScore, which represents a general human-assigned quality score of the LLM’s response.
+As such, the responses saved include fields for various performance metrics, including the uScore, which represents a general human-assigned quality score of the LLM’s response. to see the performance of each individual database run the 'eval.py' script in the 'llmResponse_dev_evaluated' folder.